Knhwong/189lFinal/GameBasicInformation.md

 ## Game Logic

-**Document what game states and game data you managed and what design patterns you used to complete your task.**

 We primairly went with the Component Pattern in designing our work, by splitting up mechanics in compartermalized components that held mechanics that would interact with each other on a direct basis rather than relying upon a universal gamecontroller.
 The Factory Pattern was used for Projectile Generation, and the Command Pattern Design was used for basic player commands.

 Some examples worth mentioning here are:
 When the player is in the air, he cannot jump again, but he can block.
 This makes the player be able to actively try to reflect the projectiles.
 When the player touches the enemy, the character will bounce back and damage the player.
 Within this bound back period, the player cannot move.
 This increase the difficult for those who want to speed run through the level.